hapijs/hapi/docs/Reference.md

 #### `server.route(options)`

-Adds a new route to the server with the following options:
+Adds a new route to the server where:
+- `options` - the route configuration as described in [route options](#route-options).

+##### Route options

+The following options are available when adding a route:
 - `path` - (required) the absolute path used to match incoming requests (must begin with '/').
 Incoming requests are compared to the configured paths based on the server [`router`](#server.config.router) configuration option.
 The path can include named parameters enclosed in `{}` which will be matched against literal values in the request as described in [Path parameters](#path-parameters).